Seeing the Arrow of Time in Large Multimodal Models: Approach

 \subsection{\KG{ArrowRL:} Learning the Arrow of Time}

 We now discuss our approach to equipping a given LMM $\pi_{\theta}$ with AoT understanding for enhanced temporal perception.
 Our core premise is that videos are inherently dynamic, and LMMs should capture this dynamic progression when responding.
-Specifically, given a question $q = (v, l)$ (composed of video $v$ and language query $l$), the goal is for $\pi_{\theta}$ to produce responses that align well with a target response $o^\star$, operating on standard instruction tuning datasets $P(Q, O^\star)$. \SX{To foster broad AoT sensitivity, our training utilizes a diverse suite of tasks—MCQ, open-ended QA, and video captioning (see Sec.~\ref{sec:exp} for the specific datasets used).}
+Specifically, given a question $q = (v, l)$ (composed of video $v$ and language query $l$) and a target response $o^\star$, \CR{drawn from the underlying data distribution $P(Q, O^\star)$ of a standard instruction tuning dataset}, the goal is for $\pi_{\theta}$ to produce responses that align well with $o^\star$. \SX{To foster broad AoT sensitivity, our training utilizes a diverse suite of tasks—MCQ, open-ended QA, and video captioning (see Sec.~\ref{sec:exp} for the specific datasets used).}

 Given that modern LMMs are well-pretrained from extensive data, we follow advances in LLMs~\cite{ouyang2022training} and employ RL as a targeted post-training strategy.
 GRPO~\cite{shao2024deepseekmath} is a leading RL algorithm that refines model outputs by comparing multiple responses generated for one prompt, adjusting probabilities based on relative scores within that specific group. \KG{In this way it} provides finer control compared to using absolute rewards or response pairs and is thus well-suited for our goal of teaching AoT sensitivity.
 We adapt GRPO with a novel reward structure focused on temporal directionality, and term our approach ArrowRL.
 Fig.~\ref{fig:method} provides an overview of the ArrowRL training process.